Skip to main content

 {}

 1. Fetch the JSON Web Key Set (JWKS) from Unity Authentication.
-The JWKS contains the public key used to validate the tokens.
+The JWKS has the public key used to validate tokens.

 https://player-auth.services.api.unity.com/.well-known/jwks.json